 S6E5: The Good Jobs Advantage

 What makes a job “good,” and how can business leaders help create them?
 What is the current pandemic teaching us in the U.S. about “essential” work?
-Jeff and Joanna talk about the advantages of a good job and how businesses and nonprofits can work together for workforce development.
+Jeff Haanen and Joanna Meyer talk about the advantages of a good job and how businesses and nonprofits can work together for workforce development.

 On the promise of a good job: